 What Is A Packet Sniffer?
 We get asked this a lot because it doesn’t exactly sound like a technical term to begin with.
 Well, computer networks are essentially a group of computers just communicating with each other.
-A packet sniffer is the tool you can use in order for your computer (or any device connected on said network) to listen and watch all those messages going back-and into between devices.
+A packet analyzer or packet sniffer is the tool you can use in order for your computer (or any device connected on said network) to listen and watch all those messages going back-and into between devices.

 What is a packet sniffer in networking?
 How are networks analyzed and what does a packet sniffer do?
 What are network packets and why are they sniffed? packet sniffer tool and packet sniffer android.
 Explain what is a packet sniffer and why you would use one.

 A packet sniffer is a program that runs on your PC and captures all the packets passing through it.
 Packet analysis software such as WireShark, tcpdump or iftop can be used to analyze captured data in order for you to understand what traffic has been flowing over an interface; this may include passwords sent via email when browsing insecurely on a network or on the internet.

 Packet sniffing is performed on a network to capture all the packets in an interface.
 This is useful for analyzing and checking data that has been sent over it, such as passwords or other sensitive information which may be transmitted insecurely on your wireless router at home; packet sniffing can also tell how much bandwidth you are using while browsing online if done through software like WireShark.